eldstal/eldstal.github.io/src/index.md

 Another hardware fault is caused by an unstable clock signal.
-Shortening individual clock cycles can have interesting effects on the instruction decoder/execution stages of a microprocessor, or adversely affect I/O. DESYNK is a work-in-progress project to exploire this.
+Shortening individual clock cycles can have interesting effects on the instruction decoder/execution stages of a microprocessor, or adversely affect I/O. DESYNK is a work-in-progress project to explore this.
 It is based on the [ICEbreaker](https://1bitsquared.com/products/icebreaker) development board, powered by the Lattice iCE40UP5k FPGA.
 DESYNK controls the clock signal driving the target device, and probes for the proper time and duration of clock inconsistency, in order to cause interesting software failures.